Become a member

 “Chloe is one of the best producers I’ve had the honour of working alongside,” said Thompson when contracted for information.
 “She is creative, dedicated and a great storyteller.
 She brings a flair to her work that makes her stand out.”

 Unfortunately, all good things must end, and in September 2023, production company Corus Entertainment abruptly cancelled ET Canada; the officially cited reason was a “challenging advertising market.”
-However, Grant and the crew were misled into thinking they were being pre-empted, though various business decisions seem to say otherwise.
+Initially, Grant and the crew were told they were pre-empted.
+This did not seem to be an issue, as pre-emptions are a very common practice in television; however, Grant and the crew received some devasting news the next day.

 “There had been this kind of feeling in the air, having had two previous layoffs and a lot of uncertainty,” said Grant.
 “I didn’t think that was coming, but the next day we did get a meeting invite. […] We had to log in, and it was all the executives and the entire ET Canada team where they let us know that the show was cancelled.”